heysanzu/snakeBite/README.md

 ## Snake Bite
 A Snake Bite game built with Python and Turtle.

-**Description:**
-Control a snake to eat food and grow longer while avoiding walls and your own tail.
+Control a snake to eat food and grow longer while avoiding walls and own tail.
 The game features progressive difficulty with increasing speed as you score more points.

 **Features:**
 - Dual Control Schemes: Use either arrow keys or WASD keys